Food and Food Ingredients

 - Food sold in an unheated state as a single item without eating utensils provided by the seller which is priced by weight or volume.

-- Food sold that ordinarily requires additional cooking by the consumer prior to consumption, such as take and bake pizzas.
+- Food sold that ordinarily requires additional cooking by the consumer prior to consumption, such as take-and-bake pizzas.

-701—220.4 Examples.
 The following are additional examples of foods that are or are not “prepared foods,” the sales price of which is taxable.

 Example A: A supermarket retailer cuts Bibb and romaine lettuce, mixes them together, and places them in a bag for sale.
 This is food that is only cut and repackaged.
 Its sale is not the sale of prepared food; therefore, its sale is exempt from tax.

-Example B: The same factual situation as Example A above applies, except that the lettuce is mixed with a salad dressing, placed in a container, and sold as a salad which is ready to eat.
+Example B: The same factual situation as Example A above applies, except that the lettuce is mixed with a salad dressing, placed in a container, and sold as a salad that is ready to eat.
 Sale of the salad is a taxable sale of “prepared food.”

 Example C: A supermarket retailer slices a roll of cotto salami and a roll of regular salami.
 The retailer places 10 slices of each in the same container and sells the combination as an Italian luncheon meat variety pack.
 This is, again, the sale of food which is only cut and repackaged.
 The sale of the salami is exempt from tax.